Scott-Rasmussen/CyberSecBootCamp/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+-What is the main advantage of automating configuration with Ansible?
+  - The main advanrtage of automating configuration with Ansible is that users are able to configure multiple machines using a single file as Infrastucture as Code

-The playbook implements the following tasks:
+The Install-Elk playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Installs Docker.io
-- ...
+- Installs python3-pip
+- Increases the virtual memory
+- Installs the ELK Docker container
+- Enables the docker service on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.